Reference to the Standard

 The client must be a trusted service registered in Hub.

-Access Token Fetch
+Access Token Request

 The client makes a request to the token endpoint by adding the following parameters using the